atlas design collection; translating Mesopotamian knowledge and aesthetics to our times with a product and textile line.

 Cultural and historical heritage of Harran.

 Process of the collection

 atlas design collection is developed with a democratic approach bringing a diverse group of professionals together to open discussions and set the project framework collectively.
 This is why a commission was put together including academics and other professionals from design, archaeology and creative entrepreneurship who are Ömer Faruk Çelik, District Governor of Harran, Asst.Prof.
-Veli Şafak Uysal, Vice Dean of Istanbul Bilgi University Faculty of Architecture, Archeologist Prof.Dr.
-Mehmet Önal and Asuman Yazmacı, Founder of Şanlıurfa Entrepreneur Women Association.
+Veli Şafak Uysal, Vice Dean of Istanbul Bilgi University Faculty of Architecture and Archeologist Prof.Dr.
+Mehmet Önal.

-In the scope of the project, six product and textile designers were selected by the curators who are Aslı Smith, Barış Gün, Begüm Cana Özgür, Doğanberk Erdemir and Yeşim Eröktem of DAY Studio, Şule Koç and Öykü Özgencil of Incomplit.
-The curatorial and designer team worked on the project between September 2017 and March 2018, starting with the site visits and researches in Harran.
+In the scope of the project, six designers were selected by the curators who are Aslı Smith, Barış Gün, Begüm Cana Özgür, Doğanberk Erdemir and Yeşim Eröktem of DAY Studio, Şule Koç and Öykü Özgencil of Incomplit.
+The curatorial and designer team worked on the project between September 2017 and September 2018, starting with the site visits and researches in Harran.
 The curators went through a research process and defined the design values, design criteria and production criteria.
-Following this, the process was evolved with design and production follow ups, meetings, juries and presentations.
+Following this, the process was evolved with the designers; design and production follow ups, meetings, juries and presentations.